roberto-a-uribe/Google-Workspace-Demo/README.md

 # Google-Workspace-Demo

-Google Workspace Personal Tenant  - Management of BTWORX.NET
+In this portfolio, I showcase my personal Google Workspace tenant and the full setup and management of the BTWORX.NET domain.